Bryanhalambeck/expense-analysis/README.md

 ---

-## 📌 Executive Summary

-This project analyzes expense data for a small tech and professional services firm to uncover fairness concerns, policy violations, vendor risks, and unusual spending patterns.

-It delivers two fully finalized analyses:
-- **📊 Company-Wide Category Benchmarking** – A cross-department comparison showing where spending in department–category pairs falls above or below expected levels, visualized in a custom benchmark heatmap.
-- **🧾 Detailed Analysis: Sales – Office Supplies** – A breakdown of one flagged department–category pair, including z-score outlier detection for employees and vendors, timing checks, vendor concentration analysis, and transaction-level anomaly detection.

-These two analyses are complete, visualized, and explained in the README, showing the end-to-end workflow from raw data to actionable insight.

-The `/exploration/` folder contains additional scripts that extend this risk-detection approach to the entire company.
-These are not finalized into README visuals or write-ups, but they demonstrate how the project could scale to a full-company audit — applying the same investigative principles through other methods.

-In short, the finalized pieces show **how a full, polished analysis looks**, while the exploratory scripts show **how the process could be expanded across all departments and categories**.

----

 ### 👤 Example Company Description
 The company is a small, specialized tech and professional services firm run by a lean team of six core employees.
 This tight-knit group handles custom software development, IT support, marketing campaigns, sales operations, and HR tasks for a range of clients across industries.